IBM/apiconnect-trawler/docs/install.md

   - Select which nets you want to enable.
 - Adjustments to `secret-mgmt.yaml`
   - Set the credentials to use for connecting to cloud manager.
+- Adjustments to `secret-mgmt-org.yaml`
+  - Set the credentials to use for org level metrics - this should be a user added to the provider orgs.
 - Adjustments to `secret-dp.yaml`
   - Set the credentials to use for connecting to datapower.
 - Adjustments to `kustomization.yaml`: